Seikho/evtstore/README.md

 - [Command Handlers](https://seikho.github.io/evtstore/#/docs/commands)

-**Note: `createDomain` will be migrating to `createDomainV2` in version 11.x** The original `createDomain` will be available as `createDomainV1` from 11.x onwards.
+**Note: `createDomain` will be migrating to `createDomainV2` in version 11.x** The `createDomainV2` API solves circular reference issues when importing aggregates.
+The original `createDomain` will be available as `createDomainV1` from 11.x onwards.

 ## Why